JabRef/jabmap/README.md

 ### using gg.cmd

-If you followed the steps (**running-it-locally**) above, instead of steps 6. - 9. you can simply do the following to start the server without JabRef's GUI:
+If you followed the setup for JabRef [above](#jabref), instead of steps 6. - 9. you can simply do the following to start the server without JabRef's GUI:

 ```
 sh ./gg.cmd jbang .jbang/JabSrvLauncher.java
 ```

+> Note: this is **not** recommended for trying out JabMap for the first time since it will not allow you to create a new library.
+Use this only if you already used JabRef before :)

 ### Starting it from an IDE